architjain/ws-lambda-at-edge/Lab1_Security/README.md

 Let's check and improve our website security by configuring HTTP to HTTPs redirect and adding a number of standard security headers to enforce HTTPS connection is always used and prevent XSS.

+In modern web, many security features are implemented and enforced by web-browsers.
+Such the client side security features are usually enabled and configured by HTTP response headers sent by a web-server.
+However, web-servers may respond with some or all of the security headers missing.
+This lab shows how to add security headers to responses from an origin server configured for a CloudFront distribution.
+In our case, the origin is an S3 bucket.

+First we will scan our website by observatory.mozilla.org and see if it finds any security features missing.
+Next, we will fix potential security vulnerability by adding several security headers to all HTTP responses.

 ## Steps

 [1.
 Scan the website for security vulnerabilities](#1-scan-the-website-for-security-vulnerabilities)